 I am letting this truth tend into the soil of my heart today as I continue to walk nearer to the Savior.
 Join me?

-Drop your email below to get Tools for Tending your Soul, a guide to cultivating intimacy with God through His Word for yourself.
+Start tending your soul by the Word of God with Tools for Tending your Soul, my free guide to cultivating intimacy with God through His Word.